FIGO classification of uterine bleeding: The FIGO Systems of Nomenclature of Terms and Classification of Causes of AUB in the Reproductive Years

 The 2011 publication, as well as other publications authored or coauthored by the FIGO Menstrual Disorders Working Group, also explicitly included the process of investigation – that is, from the identification that a patient actually has one or more symptoms of AUB (FIGO System 1) to the classification of her condition as categorized by FIGO System 2, the PALM-COEIN System.
-The systems have been endorsed by a number of national organizations including the American College of Obstetricians and Gynecologists (ACOG Practice Bulletin 128).
+The systems have been endorsed by a number of national organizations including the American College of Obstetricians and Gynecologists.